18F/health-tracking-course/collections/_rubric/sc-medium-1.md

 </p>

 <p>
    The point being: regardless of which role you are in, you're developing a powerful set of skills and habits of mind that are intended to improve your ability to imagine and detect bullshit (Learning Goal #2) as well as improve your confidence in digging into the work of your states and their vendors (Learning Goal #4).
-And, at the risk of being redundant, let's be honest... <em>roleplays are fun</em>. <pre>:)</pre>
+And at the risk of being redundant, let's be honest... <em>roleplays are fun</em>. <pre>:)</pre>
 </p>

 {% endalert %}